Who is ACE Cash Express?

 Don’t attempt to hide money.
 Hiding money or assets from a legitimate debt collector is illegal if you owe them.
 However, bank account and credit card information should be kept private.

 Don’t ignore them.
 You can do things on your terms, but ignoring the situation will not make ACE Cash Express go away.
 Ignoring them sets you up for a possible lawsuit.

 Know Your State’s Statute of Limitations.
 Each state has a statute of limitations on debt.
 Once your debt reaches a certain age, it is considered “zombie debt,” and you are no longer legally obligated to pay it.
 Age limits vary by state, but it’s typically 4 to 6 years.

 A collection agency is still allowed to contact you about these debts, but they can no longer sue you for them, and you are not required to pay them.

-Lexington Law specializes in disputing Ace Cash Express collections.
-They have over 28 years of experience and have removed over 7 million negative items for their clients in 2020 alone.
+Lexington Law can assist you in disputing ACE Cash Express collections.
+With more than 18 years of experience, they achieved over 6 million removals for their clients in 2021 alone.

 Here’s a list of some of the nation’s most popular debt collectors that cause damage to your credit.